 As you can see, they both transfer simultaneously expect with CIP (Carriage and Insurance Paid To) and CIF (Carriage, Insurance and Freight).In both these cases, the seller pays for insurance as far as an agreed place – either the final destination or the port of unloading.

-Note that the last four Incoterms in the table (in light blue) only apply to transport by sea or inland waterway.
+Note that the last four rules in the table only apply to transport by sea or inland waterway.